prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 ### Finality and checkpoints

-Ethereum's nodes are responsible for broadcasting, verifying, and **finalizing** transactions as they're submitted by users and apps.
-Finality describes a state in which the probability of transaction reversal is near-zero.

-Let's imagine that Bob wants to send Alice some ETH.
-Bob's transaction would flow through the following (oversimplified) transaction lifecycle:
+Ethereum's nodes are responsible for broadcasting, verifying, and finalizing transactions as they're submitted by users and apps. **Finality** describes a state in which the probability of transaction reversal is near-zero.
+To understand how Ethereum handles finality, let's imagine that Bob wants to send Alice some ETH.
+In the best case scenario, Bob's transaction would flow through the following (oversimplified) transaction lifecycle:

  1. Bob signs a transaction that moves ETH from his wallet to Alice's wallet using the private key associated with his wallet.
  2. Bob submits this transaction to the Ethereum network.
 All nodes receive it.